 7. How to Build an Email List Locally Without Being Spammy

-Growing your list should feel natural.
-It should always be based on permission and trust.
+Growing your list should feel like a natural extension of how you already connect with your customers.
+It should always be built on permission and trust.

-- Invite your social media followers to join your list
+- Invite your social followers to join your list.

-Always be transparent about how you will use their email.
+Be transparent about how you will use someone’s email.
 Make it easy to unsubscribe.
-People will respect your honesty.
+Trust builds a stronger list.

 8. Tips for Writing Emails People Actually Want to Read

 Your customers do not owe you their attention.
-You have to earn it.
+Each email must earn its place by being relevant and respectful.

 9. Top 10 Email Marketing Platforms for Small Businesses